When Jesus saw her weeping, and the Jews who came with her also weeping,

 We can remind people that it’s ok.

-Grief is real, and it’s ok.images-1
+Grief is real, and it’s ok.

 Should I say it again?